Belonging. Convenience. Connection. Community. At the present time, these are some of the words most associated with coliving.

 Some of the impact-oriented shared living spaces in Europe are as follows:

 - Colive: a Sweden based coliving space offering a digital roomie matching tool and community focus

 - 20-30: Sustainability focused community based in Sweden

-- The Student Hotel: Hybrid model of shared living, coworking, and event space with several locations in Spain, The Netherlands, Germany, Italy, and Austria
+- The Social Hub: Hybrid model of shared living, coworking, and event space with several locations throughout Europe

 - Mokrin House: Rural coworking and coliving in northern Serbia